oidoid/nature-elsewhere/readme.md

 - I don't know enough about the details of modules, scope, and hoisting.
   Fortunately, I don't seem to need to by sticking to const, let, class, and import.
 It kind of all just works as expected without any arcane knowledge.
-- I try to avoid loops.
+- I used to try to avoid loops.
 Although the syntax is less appealing to me, Array.forEach() provides updated variables for the current value, index, and array under iteration.
 I also think it's nice to be able to forget about the for..in / for..of distinction, and Object.hasOwnProperty() which is an inheritance smell.
+However, all my code is my own so I don't have a lot of inheritance and I don't normally need the extra variables so I've been using the loops more.
+- Don't build intricately.
+Build for the idiot that comes in next morning, tired, clueless, and not too sharp.
 - I try not to use null.
 I think there's a whole article about why it's generally unnecessary by the TypeScript folks that I agreed with.
 Regardless, I don't even like that an object can have undefined values for key values and